-Section 2(d) of H.R.
-7521 governs enforcement of the act.
-Section 2(d)(1) would impose civil penalties on entities who violate the act's prohibitions.
-Section 2(d)(2) would provide for enforcement by the Attorney General.
-Specifically, Section 2(d)(2)(A) authorizes the Attorney General to investigate potential violations and provides that "if such an investigation results in a determination that a violation has occurred, the Attorney General shall pursue enforcement under paragraph (1)."
-Section 2(d)(2)(B) authorizes the Attorney General, upon determination that a violation has occurred, to "bring an action in an appropriate district court of the United States for appropriate relief, including civil penalties under paragraph (1) or declaratory and injunctive relief."
+Section 2(d) of the PAFACAA governs enforcement of the Act.
+Section 2(d)(1) imposes civil penalties on entities who violate the Act's prohibitions.
+Section 2(d)(2) provides for enforcement by the Attorney General.
+Specifically, Section 2(d)(2)(A) authorizes the Attorney General to investigate potential violations and provides that, "if such an investigation results in a determination that a violation has occurred, the Attorney General shall pursue enforcement under paragraph (1)."
+Section 2(d)(2)(B) authorizes the Attorney General, upon a determination that a violation has occurred, to "bring an action in an appropriate district court of the United States for appropriate relief, including civil penalties under paragraph (1) or declaratory and injunctive relief."

-Section 2(d)(2)(B) would authorize the Attorney General to sue in federal district court to sanction and remedy violations of H.R.
-7521.
-It is not clear whether the directive in Section 2(d)(2)(A) that the Attorney General "shall pursue enforcement under paragraph (1)" seeks to provide for enforcement other than via civil suits under Section 2(d)(2)(B).
-To the extent Section 2(d)(2)(A) seeks to authorize enforcement through other means, such as administrative proceedings, the bill does not clearly specify what would be authorized.
+Section 2(d)(2)(B) authorizes the Attorney General to sue in federal district court to sanction and remedy violations of the Act.
+It is not clear whether the directive in Section 2(d)(2)(A) that the Attorney General "shall pursue enforcement under paragraph (1)" provides for enforcement other than via civil suits under Section 2(d)(2)(B).
+To the extent Section 2(d)(2)(A) authorizes enforcement through other means, such as administrative proceedings, the Act does not clearly specify what action is authorized.

-Section 3 of H.R.
-7521 would limit judicial review of the act itself or any enforcement actions taken pursuant to the act.
-Section 3(a) provides, "A petition for review challenging this Act or any action, finding, or determination under this Act may be filed only in the United States Court of Appeals for the District of Columbia Circuit."
+Section 3 of the PAFACAA limits judicial review of the Act itself or any enforcement actions taken pursuant to the Act.
+Section 3(a) provides, "A petition for review challenging this division [of P.L.
+118-50] or any action, finding, or determination under this division may be filed only in the United States Court of Appeals for the District of Columbia Circuit."
 The term "petition for review" is generally used in other statutes to refer to judicial review of agency action.
-Because it is not clear whether and to what extent H.R.
-7521 authorizes administrative enforcement or other agency actions apart from civil suits, there may be uncertainty about what this provision includes.
-To the extent Section 2(d)(2)(A) of the act would authorize administrative enforcement, Section 3(a) would require petitions for review of such agency action to proceed in the D.C.
+Because it is not clear whether and to what extent the Act authorizes administrative enforcement or other agency actions apart from civil suits, there may be uncertainty about what this provision includes.
+To the extent Section 2(d)(2)(A) of the Act authorizes administrative enforcement, Section 3(a) requires petitions for review of such agency action to proceed in the D.C.
 Circuit.

 Section 3(b) provides that the D.C.
-Circuit "shall have exclusive jurisdiction over any challenge to this Act or any action, finding, or determination under this Act."
-If H.R.
-7521 were enacted, constitutional challenges to the act could potentially arise in two ways other than via petitions for review of agency action.
-First, regulated entities or others alleging imminent harm under the act could sue to prevent enforcement of the act.
-This might take the form of a pre-enforcement (or offensive) challenge to the act seeking to enjoin (i.e., prevent) the Attorney General from enforcing the act.
-A challenge to a presidential determination under the act might also proceed in this posture.
+Circuit "shall have exclusive jurisdiction over any challenge to this division [of P.L.
+118-50] or any action, finding, or determination under this division."
+Constitutional challenges to the Act could potentially arise in two ways other than via petitions for review of agency action.
+First, regulated entities or others alleging imminent harm under the Act could sue to prevent enforcement of the Act.
+This action might take the form of a pre-enforcement (or offensive) challenge to a presidential determination under the Act might also proceed in this posture.
 Under current law, a pre-enforcement challenge to a federal law is generally brought by filing a civil action in a trial-level federal district court.
 However, because Section 3(b) grants the D.C.
-Circuit exclusive jurisdiction over challenges to the act or to actions or determinations under the act, it appears that such challenges would need to proceed in the D.C.
+Circuit exclusive jurisdiction over challenges to the Act or to actions or determinations under the Act, it appears that such challenges would need to proceed in the D.C.
 Circuit.